 The New Jersey Water Quality Planning Act (N.J.S.A.
 58:11A-1 et seq.) authorizes the New Jersey Department of Environmental Protection and all agencies which have been designated to be "areawide planning agencies" by the Governor to develop areawide water quality management plans.

-The governing body of Atlantic County, which is comprised of the County Executive and the County Board of Chosen Freeholders, is the designated areawide planning agency for Atlantic County.
+The governing body of Atlantic County, which is comprised of the County Executive and the County Board of County Commissioners, is the designated areawide planning agency for Atlantic County.

 Pursuant to the aforesaid Act and the New Jersey Optional County Charter Law (N.J.S.A.
 40:41A-1) as effectuated by the Atlantic County Administrative Code, the governing body of Atlantic County has authority to prepare water quality management plans and authority to prepare and effectuate administrative procedures governing amendments thereto.